Sean laid as still as he could while the ring of light passed around his body with a hum that made his bones tingle.

 It was then that she noticed that the boiling, burning effect had spread beyond the screen-within-the-screen to fill a full third of the area she was projecting onto.
-The faint acrid smell and the whining of the projector were what finally activated her emergency shutdown response.
+The faint acrid smell and the whining of the projector finally activated her emergency shutdown response.
 She slammed the heel of her good foot down on the switch on the power strip that powered most of her battlestation.

 The power cut out immediately, but before the light from the projector could fade, one of the bubbles burst, and a beam of light raked across her room.

 She blinked the spots out of her eyes as she waited for her racing heart to settle down.
 Even once her eyes had cleared she she could hardly believe what she was looking at.
 The paint on the wall she had projected on had bubbled up and charred, peeling away from the drywall in flaky, burned strips.